-The energy dependence shown in \figref{fig:surmodel3} for 10 mA, illustrated the same expected behaviour for all other intensities.\ This is because of the small gain the third harmonic cavity is suppose to deliver (in the PSI Injector 2 we use the third harmonic cavity for acceleration).
+The energy dependence shown in \figref{fig:surmodel3} for 10 mA serves as an illustration of the expected behaviour for all other intensities.\ This is because of the small gain the third harmonic cavity is supposed to deliver (in the PSI Injector 2 we use the third harmonic cavity for acceleration).
 For the given experiment only the last two turns are contributing.
-This fact is even better illustrated, when looking at the maximum error which is $\leq$ 0.07 \%, as seen in \tabref{table:designp2}.
+This fact is even better illustrated, when looking at the maximum training error, which is $\leq$ 0.07 \%, as seen in \tabref{table:erre}.

-\subsubsection{RMS Energy Spread}
+\subsubsection{Rms Energy Spread}

-Despite the fact the rms energy spread is influenced by space charge, the collimation, and the change in phase, a very good agreement with absolute deviations $\le 5 \%$ where obtained. \tabref{table:designp3} shows details.
+Despite the fact the rms energy spread is influenced by space charge, the collimation, and the change in phase, a very good agreement with absolute deviations $\le 5 \%$ was obtained. \tabref{table:designp3} shows details.